hediet/ts-cli/cli/README.md

 # TODOs

 See open issues on github.
-Feel free to contribute and asking questions! ;)
+Feel free to contribute and ask questions! ;)